Company Resources

 When should the collaborator expect NCI to arrange initial shipments?

-NCI will arrange initial agent shipments with the collaborator once the first proposal (LOI) for the agent is approved.
-If the NCI Formulary agent is also subject to an existing CRADA with CTEP, DCTD, NCI, separates supplies of agent to support the NCI Formulary CRADA are required.
+NCI will arrange initial agent shipments with the collaborator once the first proposal (LOI) for the agent is approved and the MTA is executed between investigator/site and the NCI.
+If the NCI Formulary agent is also subject to an existing CRADA with CTEP, DCTD, NCI, separate supplies of agent to support the NCI Formulary CRADA are required.

 Is there a limit to how many or how few agents a collaborator can provide to the NCI Formulary?